World Famous Lover Movie Review: Vijay Devarakonda Shines In This Emotionally Exhausting Love Story!

 Kranthi Madhav, the writer-director has tried to create a deeply impactful love story by portraying three contrasting relationships, but only succeeds at parts.
 The love triangle between Seenaiyya, Suvarna, and Smitha is the most enjoyable part of the film, even though the story lacks conviction.
 The writer-director has done a good job with the characterizations of Seenaiyya and Suvarna.

 But things go severely wrong with the Gautham-Yamini love story, mainly because of the overdose of bitterness and sobbing.
-Both Gautham and Yamini are constantly high at emotions throughout the track, which leaves the audiences emotionally exhausted after a point.
-Also, Gautham's problems are portrayed in a very ineffective way that audiences struggle to connect with the character or empathize with him.
+Both Gautham and Yamini are constantly high at emotions thus leaving the audiences emotionally exhausted after a point.
+Also, Gautham's problems are portrayed in a very amateur way that audiences struggle to connect with the character or empathize with him.

 When it comes to the Paris track, things turn too much illogical and bizarre with the introduction of the fourth heroine, who is a Telugu-speaking French woman.
-Even though the character Suvarna was neatly written and developed, the rest three female characters are lazily written, lack conviction, and fail to appeal.
+Apart from the character Suvarna which is neatly written and developed, all three lead female characters are lazily written, lack conviction, and fail to impress.

 Performances

 Vijay Devarakonda has almost saved the day with his brilliant performance in the role of Seenaiyya, and totally deserves special applause for his effortless Telangana dialect.
-However, the actor reminds us of the character Arjun Reddy at several moments with his performances as the frustrated, forever-yelling Gautham, which is a letdown.
+However, the actor reminds us of the character Arjun Reddy at several moments with his performances as the frustrated, forever-yelling Gautham, which is a huge letdown.

 Aishwarya Rajesh is perfect in the role of Suvarna and instantly connects with the audiences with her powerful performance.
-Rashi Khanna, who plays Yamini has nothing much to do other than sobbing.
+Rashi Khanna, who plays Yamini has nothing much to do other than sobbing whenever she appears on screen.
 Catherine Tresa and Izabelle Leite, who played Smitha and Iza, are totally wasted in their insignificant roles.

 Technical Aspects